 Figure 2.11: Repression via DNA looping.
 A repressor protein can bind simultaneously to two DNA sites downstream of the start of transcription, thus creating a loop that prevents RNA polymerase from transcribing the gene.
-Figure from Phillips, Kondev and Theriot [76]; used with permission of Garland Science.
+Figure from Phillips, Kondev and Theriot [75]; used with permission of Garland Science.
+Table 2.2: Sigma factors in E. coli [2].